intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 A protocol could be designed to permit a narrow set of valid inputs, or it could be designed to treat a wide range of inputs as valid.

-A more flexible protocol is more complex to specify and implement: variations - especially those that are not commonly used - can create potential interoperability hazards.
+A more flexible protocol is more complex to specify and implement; variations, especially those that are not commonly used, can create potential interoperability hazards.
 In the absence of strong reasons to be flexible, a simpler protocol is more likely to successfully interoperate.